 Friday, February 26, 2010

-the time of the wise and the foolish - काव्यशास्त्रविनोदेन
+The time of the wise and the foolish - काव्यशास्त्रविनोदेन

-the time of the wise passes by entertainment with arts and sciences.
+The time of the wise passes by entertainment with arts and sciences.

-that of the foolish goes by troubles, sleep or quarrel.
+That of the foolish goes by troubles, sleep or quarrel.

 kAvya-shAstra-vinodena kAlo gachchhati dhiimatAm |